 Together, biofeedback and mindfulness offer the best of Western and Eastern techniques for calming, soothing, and controlling the mind-body: the sort of control you may have sensed, but have been unable connect with.

 Not so much…, if you are expecting a quick fix, or are solely invested in the use of drugs and surgery.
 Of course, such tools can be invaluable, but they are seldom enough.
-IBMCS is mind-body medicine, and it is both very modern and very old-fashioned.
-While we leverage technology and seek efficiency, we promote the quick-fix claims of the alternative medicine and pop-mindfulness marketplaces.
+Contemplative Biofeedback™ (CB) is mind-body medicine, and it is both very modern and very old-fashioned.
+While we leverage technology and seek efficiency, we avoid the quick-fix claims of the alternative medicine and pop-mindfulness marketplaces.

 We use every possible shortcut.
 We use the latest medical monitors and the best-researched training methods—and we get results.
 Our methods have been recognized by our medical colleagues, in the media, and in textbooks for physicians and therapists.

 Yes.
 The field is called psychophysiology, meaning the study of mind-body medicine.
 Biofeedback is the clinical application.
 Mindfulness is the fastest-growing mind-body intervention in medical settings, with over $100 million invested yearly by the National Institutes of Health to research and document the effects of mindfulness-based interventions for health.